TURALIO Capsule (2020)

 8.2.
 Lactation

-Risk Summary There are no data on the presence of pexidartinib or its metabolites in either human or animal milk or its effects on a breastfed child or on milk production.
-Because of the potential for ...
+There are no data on the presence of pexidartinib or its metabolites in either human or animal milk or its effects on a breastfed child or on milk production.
+Because of the potential ...

 8.3.
 Females and Males of Reproductive Potential